Moment conditions for random coefficient AR($\infty$) under non-negativity assumptions

 {Let $(A_j)_{j\ge1}$ be a sequence of non-negative random variables and $B$ a non-negative random variable.
 We allow for arbitrary dependencies among them.} Consider the recurrence

-where $((A_{t,j})_{ j\ge 1}, B_t)_{t\in\Z}$ is an iid sequence with generic element $((A_j)_{ j\ge 1}, B_t)_{t\in\Z}$ are iid.
-In the case where there exists $p\in\N$ such that $A_{1,j} = 0$ for all $j>p$, this recurrence is known in the literature under the name \emph{random coefficient autoregressive model of $p$-th order}, symbolically $AR(p)$ in \cite[Section 4.4.9]{BDM}, or also \emph{random difference equation of $p$-th order} in \cite{Kesten1973}.
+{where $((A_{t,j})_{ j\ge 1}, B_t)_{t\in\Z}$ is an iid sequence with generic element $((A_j)_{j\ge1},B)$.} In the case where there exists $p\in\N$ such that $A_j = 0$ for all $j>p$, this recurrence is known in the literature under the name \emph{random coefficient autoregressive model of $p$-th order}, symbolically $AR(p)$ in \cite[Section 4.4.9]{BDM}, or also \emph{random difference equation of $p$-th order} in \cite{Kesten1973}.
 It is natural to call the general recurrence the \emph{random coefficient autoregressive model of infinite order}, symbolically $AR(\infty)$.

 Using a backward iteration starting from zero (\cite{DF}), one can construct a non-anticipative stationary solution of \eqref{eq:AR_infty}, whose {marginal distribution is the law of the following random variable:}

 where $\tilde{A}_{t,j} \coloneqq A_{-t,j}$, $t\in\Z$, $j\ge 1$.
-By non-negativity, this quantity is always well-defined, but may be infinite.
+By non-negativity, this quantity is always well-defined but may be infinite.
 The aim of this paper is to find explicit necessary and sufficient conditions for the existence of moments of $\tilde X$.
-We do not address here the question whether the solution to \eqref{eq:AR_infty} thus constructed is unique and refer to \cite{DW} for results in this direction.
-As usual we will always assume in the sequel that the random variable $B$ satisfies $\P(B=0)<1$ to avoid any degeneracy.
+We do not address here the question {of} whether the solution to \eqref{eq:AR_infty} thus constructed is unique and refer to \cite{DW} for results in this direction.
+As usual we will always assume in the sequel that the random variables $B_t$ satisfy $\P(B_t=0)<1$, $t\in \Z$, to avoid any degeneracy.